hrishitha123/Friender/README.md

 # Friender
-social media website implemented by django
+Friender is a social media website implemented using django where people of identical interests could meet.